We will help children to be curious, ask probing questions and be brave in finding solutions.

 Our intention is to create a culture of enquiry, curiosity and challenge that permeates both explicit and hidden curricula.

-Our school is in the early stages of implementing a local, bespoke version of the Curious-city approach that inspires and guides our teachers to create contextually relevant enquiry-led experiences.
+We use the Curious City Curriculum which inspires and guides our teachers to create contextually relevant enquiry-led experiences.
 This enquiry-led approach is enabling our school to create a bespoke, locally focused curriculum over the course of two years that goes beyond the National Curriculum 2014.

 We implement the enquiry-led approach in several ways.

 Using seven themes that help to steer and give a particular flavour to an enquiry, learners seek answers to questions posed.
 The seven themes help teachers ensure that a broad range of perspectives are offered during a year, and that they understand the purpose of the enquiry.
 This helps create a balance of experiences each and every year and ensures a breadth of experience in every year group.